Pritchardia - Fan Palm: Planting and Growing

 Watering

-Water regularly from June to September to keep the compost slightly moist at all times, without excess.
-Reduce watering outside these months: you can allow the top layer of compost to dry out.
+Water regularly from June to September to keep the substrate slightly moist, without overdoing it.
+Reduce the amount of water outside these months: you can let the top layer of the substrate dry out.

-Avoid heat sources and direct sunlight which can dry out or scorch the fronds.
-Place the pot on a bed of gravel or clay pebbles kept moist.
-You can also spray with non-calcareous water daily to increase humidity for the plant, especially in dry indoor environments.
+Avoid heat sources and direct sunlight, which can dry out or scorch the fronds.
+Place the pot on a bed of gravel or clay balls kept moist.
+You can also spray non-calcareous water daily to increase humidity for the plant, especially in dry indoor environments.

 Pruning